-Dr. Zhang currently works as an assistant professor of Chinese Studies at Wofford College.
-She is a native of China, and earned her B.A. in Chinese Language and Literature and her first M.A. in Modern Chinese while still in China.
-After moving to the United States, she earned her second M.A. and her Ph.D. in Chinese Pedagogy from Ohio State University (OSU).
+Dr. Yongfang Zhang is an Assistant Professor and the Coordinator of Chinese Program Wofford College.
 She has been teaching Chinese language and culture courses to Chinese learners first in Beijing and then in the U.S. since 1995.
-Since 2006, she has participated as a trainer in many teacher training programs at both K-12 level and college level in the U.S.A. and China, including OSU’s Alternative Licensure Program for Chinese K-12 teachers, OSU Summer Programs East Asian Concentration (SPEAC) for college level Chinese teachers, and Alliance for Language Learning and Education Exchange (ALLEX) Chinese and Japanese Teacher Training Institute.
-She has also offered more than ten professional development workshops for K-12 Chinese teachers sponsored by OSU’s K-12 Chinese Flagship Program, The Confucius Institute (CI) at University of Minnesota, CI at University of Akron, and CI at Presbyterian College.
+Since 2006, she has actively participated as a trainer in several teacher training programs at both K-12 and college levels in the U.S. and China.
+She has offered keynote speeches at the regional Chinese Language Teachers Conference and offered more than ten professional development workshops for K-12 Chinese teachers.
 Her lectures focus on performance-based instruction, authentic materials use, ACTFL standards, and language testing.
-She has presented and published her research about performance-based instruction and authentic material use in Chinese language instruction at ACTFL/CLTA conventions, The National Chinese Language Conferences, and Journal of Chinese Language Teachers Association, and Journal of International Chinese Teaching.
+She has presented and published her research about these topics and teacher training at ACTFL/CLTA conventions, The National Chinese Language Conferences, Journal of Chinese Language Teachers Association, and Journal of International Chinese Teaching.
 She is an ACTFL/Council for the Accreditation of Educator Preparation reviewer, certified ACTFL Mandarin OPI tester, and is working on her OPI tester trainer certificate.

 Olin Building 112B

 Dr. Jing Yan, Lead Instructor for Beginner Level